-Riccardo Cellerino, from Italy, moved to Dornoch to study on the BA (Hons) Professional Golf.
+Riccardo Cellerino, from Italy, moved to Dornoch to study on the BA (Hons) Professional Golf

 As the General Manager at Royal Dornoch, I am excited to see the university expand the courses on offer which will give many more young people interested in golf the opportunity to make the game their career whether playing, coaching, retailing or administering.
 We want Royal Dornoch to be a big part of this and encouraging them to enjoy playing golf at Royal Dornoch while studying, will help send the best educated and equipped graduates into the market place.

-Neil Hampton, General Manager, Royal Dornoch Golf Club.
+Neil Hampton, General Manager, Royal Dornoch Golf Club

-Apply for Professional Golf BA (Hons)
+Thank you for your interest in studying Professional Golf BA (Hons) with us.